AnejL/dbc/readme.md

-# Yet another needlessly complicated status bar for dwm.
+# dbc - yet another status bar for dwm written in C

-This program shows the current network status, alsa master volume, battery status and current date... and does it on multple threads.

-I tried numerous times to implement PulseAudio module instead of ALSA, losing all hope eventually.
-Maybe I will try again some time in the future (if anyone knows how to do it efficiently please contact me).

-This program was made and tested on the ThinkPad T480 and X230, both running Arch Linux.
-I have no guarantees that it will work on other laptops / distros even though it should.
-If you are interested in testing or have a problem, feel free to contact me at anej.lekse@gmail.com.
+This program shows these values by default:

+- hostname (optional)
+- current network card status
+- alsa volume
+- power suppy status
+- current X keymap
+- and current date...

+**...and does it on multple threads.**

 Sample output:

 ![alt text](https://github.com/anejl/dbc/blob/master/demo.png "Sample output")

+**dbc v2.0**
 New version includes 3 delimeter styles to choose from and a minimal mode, useful for low-res displays.
+It also supports better configuration and it's much more optimised - it only updates the necessary modules when running idle; the hungrier ones get updated only at manual refreshes.

 ## Installation: